Tonghak Peasant Revolution: Legacy

 Many former rebels became nationalists and independence activists.
-The tiger hunter Hong Beomdo, who was influenced by Donghak, became a guerrilla leader of Manchuria.
-Kim Gu the 'Baby Jeobju', who fought at the Battle of Haeju, became a profound nationalist and one of the most respected Korean leaders.
+The tiger hunter Hong Beomdo, whom Donghak influenced, became a guerrilla leader of Manchuria.
+Kim Gu the 'Baby Jeobju,' who fought at the Battle of Haeju, became a profound nationalist and one of the most respected Korean leaders.

 The Donghak religion also experienced a profound change.
-With the death of Choe Sihyeong, Son Byeongheui became the third patriarch.
-In order to escape persecution as 'rebels', he renamed Donghak 'Cheondoism' and fully established the 'Human is Hanulnim' doctrine, thus making Cheondoism a fully pantheistic religion (Choe Jeu seems to have been a panentheist).
+With the death of Choe Sihyeong, Son Byong-hi became the third patriarch.
+To escape persecution as 'rebels,' he renamed Donghak 'Cheondoism' and fully established the 'Human is Hanulnim' doctrine, thus making Cheondoism a fully pantheistic religion (Choe Je-u seems to have been a panentheist).
 Cheondoism was legalized in 1905, but Son was imprisoned in 1919 for leading the March 1st Movement and died in prison.
-Son's son-in-law, Bang Jeonghwan, was also a Cheondoist who became a famous child activist, and founded the Children's Day in Korea.
+Son's son-in-law, Bang Jeonghwan, was also a Cheondoist who became a famous child activist and founded the Children's Day in Korea.
 The artist Suh Yong-sun drew a work titled Donghak Peasant Revolution on canvas using acrylic paint.